ARTICLE

 Tides produce some interesting features in the ocean.
 Tides are also associated with features that have nothing to do with them.

-Finally, rip tides are not a tidal feature.
+Finally, are not a tidal feature.
 Rip tides are strong ocean currents running along the surface of the water.
 A rip tide runs from the shore back to the open ocean.
 Rip tides can be helpful to surfers, who use them to avoid having to paddle out to sea.
 Rip tides can also be very dangerous to swimmers, who can be swept out to sea.

 Intertidal Life

 The intertidal zone can be hard-bottomed or soft-bottomed.
 A zone with a hard bottom is rocky.
-A zone with a soft bottom has silt or sand.
-Wetlands and marshes are often soft-bottomed intertidal zones.
+A zone with a soft bottom has or sand. and are often soft-bottomed intertidal zones.
 Different creatures have adapted to different types of intertidal zones.
 Hard-bottom zones often have barnacles and seaweeds, while soft-bottom zones have more sea plants and slow-moving creatures like rays.

 The intertidal zone can be broken into four major mini-zones.
-The highest is called the splash zone (1).
+The highest is called the (1).
 This area is splashed by water and mist during high tide, but is never fully underwater.
 Barnacles live on rocks in the splash zone.
 Many marine mammals, such as seals and sea otters, can live in the splash zone.

-The high-tide zone (2) is pounded by strong waves.
+The (2) is pounded by strong waves.
 Animals that live in the high-tide zone often have strong shells and are able to cling tightly to rocks to avoid being swept out to sea.
 These animals include mussels and barnacles.
-Crabs, which have tough exoskeletons and can hide under rocks, also live in the high-tide zone.
+Crabs, which have tough and can hide under rocks, also live in the high-tide zone.

-Sea stars (sometimes called starfish, although they are not related to fish at all) are perfectly adapted to life in tide pools.
+(sometimes called starfish, although they are not related to fish at all) are perfectly adapted to life in tide pools.
 They have a tough, leathery body that can withstand strong tides and waves.
 They have thousands of tiny, tube-like legs that help them stick to rocks or put them on the move for prey.
-Sea stars are carnivores, and will eat anything, such as fish, snails, or crabs.
+Sea stars are , and will eat other animals, such as fish, snails, or crabs.
 They especially love mussels.
 The way sea stars eat is unusual.
 Sea stars move over a mussel and use their arms to pry open the mussel’s shell.
 Then, the sea star ejects its own stomach to surround the mussel.
 The sea star’s stomach contains powerful acids that dissolve the mussel and make it easy to digest when the sea star pulls its stomach back into its body.

-The low-tide zone (4) is only dry at the lowest tide.
-Nudibranchs, a type of sea slug, live in tide pools in the low-tide zone.
+The low-tide zone (4) is only dry at the lowest tide. , a type of sea slug, live in tide pools in the low-tide zone.
 Like the sea star, this animal is a carnivore.
 Nudibranchs eat sponges, barnacles and other nudibranchs.
 Nudibranchs can also eat sea anemones, because they are immune to its poisonous tentacles.

 People can be very active in the low-tide zone.
 Simple nets can catch fish here, and fishers can collect animals like crabs, mussels, and clams.
 “The tide is out, our table is set,” is a traditional saying among the Tlingit nation (tribe), who live along the Pacific Northwest coast in Alaska and Canada.